osmond-lab/eeb314/docs/lectures/lecture-07.md

 \end{align}
 $$

-Larger matrices are more difficult to invert, except if they are diagonal, in which case we simply invert each of the diagonal elements,
+Larger matrices are more difficult to invert by hand.
+One exception is if they are diagonal, in which case we simply invert each of the diagonal elements,

 $$
 \mathbf{M}^{-1} =